mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 #.
 The client is configured with one seed and TopologyType Unknown.
    It begins a scan.
 #.
 When it checks the seed, it discovers a secondary.
 #.
-The secondary's ismaster response includes the "primary" field
+The secondary's hello or legacy hello response includes the "primary" field
    with the address of the server that the secondary thinks is primary.
 #.
 The client creates a ServerDescription with that address,
    type PossiblePrimary, and lastUpdateTime "infinity ago".